 which are associated with the word 'socialism,' were the most important subject of study, if not in the world, yet at all events for me.
 But the writings of socialists generally repelled me, almost as much as they attracted me; because they seemed far out of touch with realities: and, partly for that reason, I decided to say little on the matter, till I had thought much longer.
 Now, when old age indicates that my time for thought and speech is nearly ended, I see on all sides marvellous developments of working-class faculty: and, partly in consequence, a broader and firmer foundation for socialistic schemes than when Mill wrote.
-But no socialistic scheme. yet advanced, seems to make adequate provision for the maintenance of high enterprise and individual strength of character; nor to promise a sufficiently rapid increase in the business plant and other material implements of production. . . .
+But no socialistic scheme, vet advanced, seems to make adequate provision for the maintenance of high enterprise and individual strength of character; nor to promise a sufficiently rapid increase in the business plant and other material implements of production. . . .
 It has seemed to me that those have made most real progress towards the distant goal of ideally perfect social organisation, who have concentrated their energies on some particular difficulties in the way, and not spent strength on endeavouring to rush past them."

-but he lectured, as a rule, in only two terms out of three, making about forty-five lectures in the year.
+1 In the Preface to Industry and Trade he wrote: "For more than a decade, I remained under the conviction that the suggestions, but he lectured, as a rule, in only two terms out of three, making about forty-five lectures in the year.
 Two afternoons a week, from four to seven, Professor Marshall, it was announced, "will be at home to give advice and assistance to any members of the University who may call on him, whether they are attending his lectures or not."
 In the late eighties the attendance at his general courses would vary between forty and seventy and at his special courses half that number.
 But his methods choked off-more or less deliberately-the less serious students, and as the academic year progressed the attendance would fall to the lower figure.